-The refrigeration and air conditioning (RAC) licence scheme, run by the ARC on behalf of the Australian government, has never been more popular, with over 85,000 licence holders and still growing.
-The RAC licence scheme is the only national licence, regulating the acquisition, possession, disposal and handling of ozone depleting substances and synthetic greenhouse gases in the RAC industry.
+The refrigeration and air conditioning (RAC) licence scheme, run by the ARC on behalf of the Australian Government, has never been more popular, with over 100,000 licence holders and still growing.
+The RAC licence scheme is the only National licence, regulating the acquisition, possession, disposal and handling of ozone depleting substances and synthetic greenhouse gases in the RAC industry.
 It is the ‘gold star standard’ for technicians throughout Australia.

 The scheme delivers real value to the industry and has been independently and internationally recognised as world-leading.
 Perhaps the greatest achievement of the RAC licence scheme is driving the increase in skills within the refrigeration and air conditioning industry.

 The higher skill levels within industry has directly delivered improved environmental outcomes, consumer protection and energy efficiency, through better quality services and work practices.

 RAC-licensed businesses and technicians have contributed to a reduction of 24.37 megatonnes of CO2-e direct emissions.
 Australia’s regulations around refrigerants were recently acknowledged as ‘world’s best’ by the US Air Conditioning, Heating and Refrigeration Institute (AHRI).